-Many investment trusts, especially those in higher risk markets such as small companies, can trade at a very wide discount to their underlying asset value.
+Many investment trusts, especially those in higher risk markets such as small companies, can trade at a wide discount to their underlying asset value and this has been particularly true of VCTs in the past.
 This is probably partly because of low liquidity which reflects the lack of demand in the secondary market.
 This is understandable since demand tends to focus on new issues where the 30% tax relief is available.